Imprint: Random House Audio

 Release Date: December 01, 2009

-Tags: mystery, kinsey millhone, california, crime, kidnapping, detective, murder, suspense, female detective, cold case, crime fiction, thriller, 1980s, mystery series, american, santa teresa, private eye, mystery fiction, 1960s, hippies, woman detective, mysteries, grafton
+Tags: mystery, kinsey millhone, california, crime, kidnapping, detective, murder, suspense, female detective, cold case, crime fiction, thriller, 1980s, american, santa teresa, private detective, mystery series, private eye, mystery fiction, 1960s, hippies, woman detective, mysteries, grafton, private investigators

 It’s April 1988, a month before Kinsey Millhone’s thirty-eighth birthday, and she’s alone in her office catching up on paperwork when a young man arrives unannounced.
 Michael Sutton is twenty-seven, an unemployed college dropout.
 More than two decades ago, a four-year-old girl disappeared, and a recent newspaper story about her kidnapping has triggered a flood of memories.
 Sutton now believes he stumbled on her lonely burial and could identify the killers if he saw them again.
 He wants Kinsey’s help in locating the grave and finding the men.
 It’s way more than a long shot, but he’s persistent and willing to pay cash up front.
 Reluctantly, Kinsey agrees to give him one day of her time.